 Barley flakes are ideal ingredients for mueslis – or even an excellent replacement for oat flakes – they are sweeter with a lower fat content.
 Try making 'granola' - lightly toast with a few raisins, a drizzle of honey, sunflower or pumpkin seeds and perhaps some nuts.

 You can order all our grain products or buy directly from the farm.
-You are welcome to come and see us at any time to get grain products.
+You are welcome to come and see us at any time during the week to get grain products.
 Please ring before you do so that the products can be freshly processed and bagged for you.
 You can also signal a visit using the contact us button (don’t forget to give the date and time).

 We supply many health food shops and bakeries throughout New Zealand.
 For more than 30 years we have had a close connection to Piko in Christchurch.